How to Apply for Financial Aid

 Step 3: Review your award email.

-- After receiving your completed FAFSA, the Office of Admissions and Student Financial Planning will send you an email containing the breakdown of your award and information on using StetsonConnect to help complete the next steps for receiving financial aid.
-The steps outlined include: accepting/denying your financial aid award on Banner Web, signing electronically and submitting the Terms and Conditions of Receiving Financial Aid form through Banner Web, Direct Loan Entrance Counseling and signing a Master Promissory Note(s) for all loans.
+- After receiving your completed FAFSA, the Office of Admissions and Student Financial Planning will send you an email containing the breakdown of your award and information on using MyStetson to help complete the next steps for receiving financial aid.
+The steps outlined include: accepting/denying your financial aid award on MyStetson (which can only be done after paying your seat deposit), signing and submitting the Terms and Conditions of Receiving Financial Aid form electronically through MyStetson, Direct Loan Entrance Counseling and signing a Master Promissory Note(s) for all loans.
 Be sure to read through this information carefully and follow all of the steps.

 Note: We typically don't start sending out award emails until March.

-- When you are reviewing your offered financial aid and have questions regarding scholarships, budgeting, types of loans, accepting/declining your offered financial aid or ANYTHING ELSE please don't hesitate to contact our office to set up an appointment to speak to a counselor in depth either in person, over the phone, or Skype.
-You can email us at firstname.lastname@example.org, call us at 727-562-7813, or Skype us at stetsoncol.jenn.pottsdebatista.
+- When you are reviewing your offered financial aid and have questions regarding scholarships, budgeting, types of loans, accepting/declining your offered financial aid or anything else please don't hesitate to contact our office to set up an appointment to speak to a counselor in depth either in person or over the phone.
+You can email us at firstname.lastname@example.org or call us at 727-562-7813.

-- If you know you are receiving a scholarship, it should be reflected in your award email.
-You do not have to accept the scholarship on Banner Web; it is automatically accepted.
-If you know you are receiving a scholarship and it is NOT in the award email, please contact us at email@example.com, 727-562-7813, or stetsoncol.jenn.pottsdebatista on Skype.
+If you know you are receiving a scholarship, it should be reflected in your award email.
+You do not have to accept the scholarship on MyStetson; it is automatically accepted.
+If you know you are receiving a scholarship and it is NOT in the award email, please contact us at email@example.com or 727-562-7813.

 - If we need any more information or documentation from you, you have been denied for the Graduate Plus Loan, or any other missing steps you need to take in order to receive financial aid, our office will EMAIL you.
 Please check your email frequently to ensure timely processing on your side.